 Cobots tend to run slower when working with humans

 Collaborative robots deliver a safer interactive experience in two ways.
-The first is built-in force feedback sensing that can determine whether it comes into contact with something unplanned.
+The first is built-in force feedback sensing which can determine whether it comes into contact with something unplanned.
 The other is they travel slower than conventional industrial robots.

 Typically, when a human enters the robot’s area, both of these come together to reduce dangerous robot situations.
 This causes a collaborative robot to generally run slower than its top speed when working with humans.
 If a lot of human interaction is required, it’s going to be difficult for the robot to work at its fastest speeds.